How to Design a SaaS Marketing Funnel That Skyrockets Sales

 Marketing funnels prioritize marketing activities.
 In theory, the bigger the mouth of the funnel, the more sales at the end.
 But that’s not always the case.

-If the number of prospects keeps growing, but your funnel conversion rates remain stagnant, the marketing funnel will show you where you’re failing to convert and where you should concentrate your SaaS product marketing efforts.
+If the number of prospects keeps growing, but your funnel conversion rates remain stagnant, the marketing funnel will show you where you’re failing to convert and where you need to focus your SaaS product marketing efforts.

 Stages of a SaaS Marketing Funnel